ggeorgovassilis/spring-rest-invoker/README.md

 </dependency>
 ```

-If you use the loggin interceptor then you'll also need some logging implementation for commons logging, i.e. log4j:
+If you use the logging interceptor then you'll also need some logging implementation for commons logging, i.e. log4j:

 ```xml
 <dependency>